Long-Term Care Home Performance Report

 - Sheets, wraps, tensors or any other type of strips or bandages used other than for a therapeutic purpose

-During the reporting period ending in 2017-18, 3.4% of residents at McCormick Home experienced a pressure ulcer that recently got worse, above the provincial average of 2.7%.
+During the reporting period ending in 2019-20, 3.4% of residents at McCormick Home experienced a pressure ulcer that recently got worse, compared to the provincial average of 2.5%.

 Pressure ulcers are wounds that are caused by constant pressure or friction on an area of skin.
 This includes any kind of blister experienced by a resident.